 Transforming the iPhone from a locked-down platform to a generative one, the App Store means that every iPhone user can have his or her own “killer app” depending on the software they want — from social networking to composing music to playing games.

 One of the most significant launches in Apple history, the App Store opens up a whole new revenue stream for Cupertino.
 It’s hard to believe that Steve Jobs was originally dead-set against it!

-June 26, 2008: Apple sends an email to developers, stating that it’s accepting applications for its forthcoming App Store.
+June 26, 2008: Apple sends an email to developers, calling for software to be distributed in the forthcoming App Store.

-The news is greeted with excitement from devs around the world, as they hurry to submit their apps and get in on the looming App Store gold rush.
+Devs around the world greet the news with excitement.
+They hurry to submit their apps and get in on the looming App Store gold rush.
 Many rake in small fortunes when the App Store goes live less than a month later.

 It’s been over 16 months since Steve Jobs passed away, leaving Apple without its inspirational leader.
 Even though the company has released a number of new products and reported record-breaking sales, some of Steve’s closest friends at the company still miss him.

 Apple’s chairman, Art Levinson, was a close friend and colleague of Steve Jobs, and he’s been on Apple’s Board of Directors since 2000.
 So when he was recently asked what it’s like running the company’s Board now that Steve’s gone, Levinson only had one word to describe it: “weird.”

 We’re all looking forward to Walter Isaacson’s biography of Steve Jobs, which will be released on Monday, October 24.
 But if you’ve been keeping an eye on the news over the past couple days, you’d have already seen some interesting stories from the book.